Corporate Governance

 Strengthen Board Effectiveness

 The Board of Directors acts as the representatives of the shareholders and oversees the Company’s overall management.
 They shall lead and take part in determining the Company’s targets, directions, policies, operation plans and budget.
-The Board of Directors should honestly make sure that the Company’s business is operated in accordance with the laws, Company’s objectives and related regulations as well as the resolutions of the shareholder meetings in order to maintain the benefits of the shareholders, with other stakeholders also being taken into account.
-In addition, the Board of Directors also monitors the management’s operation performance to ensure that the established policy is achieved efficiently and effectively to maximize corporate value as well as lead to the highest stability for the shareholders.
+The Board of Directors should honestly make sure that the Company’s business is operated in accordance with the laws, Company’s objectives and related regulations, as well as the resolutions of the shareholder meetings in order to maintain the benefits of the shareholders, with other stakeholders also being taken into account.
+Likewise, the Board of Directors monitors the management’s operation performance to ensure that the established policies are achieved efficiently and effectively to maximize corporate value as well as create security for shareholders.
 The Board of Directors arranges the internal control system and the risk management system and closely follows the operation of these units on a regular basis.
-Moreover, the Board of Directors also establishes the Executive Committee, who oversees the management’s operation performance, ensuring that the management’s operation is carried out in compliance with the set management policies.
-The scope of authority and duties of the Executive Committee is determined by the Board of Director and they are authorized to approve the investment worth not more than 20 million baht.
-Meanwhile, the Chief Executive Officer is authorized to approve the investment worth no more than 15 million baht.
-In addition, the Company’s Board of Directors also appoints the Audit Committee to strengthen the Company’s internal control system and ensure sufficient and appropriate good corporate governance practices.

 The Chairman of the Company’s Board of Directors shall not be the same person as the Chief Executive Officer so that the responsibilities in regard to corporate governance and general management are separated.
 This will allow the Company to operate business with transparency and minimize the chances of conflicts of interest and also prevent absolute power of the Chief Executive Officer thanks to the power balance between the two positions, which can better maximize benefits for the Company and the shareholders.